ua-snap/alfresco/docs/BurnSeverity.md

 Algorithm:

 1. Ignition of cell -> Assign Low Severity
-2. As a fire spreads, a logistic probability function is used to assign severity to each burned cell (slope and intercept user specified in .fif).
+2. As a fire spreads, a logistic probability function is used to assign severity to each burned cell (slope and intercept user specified in JSON config).

   ```
   IF (rand.uniform(0,1) < Prob[High Severity Fire]) Severity = High, ELSE Severity = (Low or Moderate)
   ```

 3. Select Severity sub-category from the binary partition above.
 High severity fires can have either Low or High surface severity, and also partition the Low or Moderate severity fires.
-The ‘decision’ weights are user specified in .fif.
+The ‘decision’ weights are user specified in JSON config.

   ```
   IF (Init.severity = High && rand.uniform(0,1) < High.LSS.HSS.wt) severity = High + HSS, ELSE severity = High + LSS